 China is a must-see country if you want to incorporate cultural learning into your school’s curriculum.
 Since China’s travel restrictions were lifted in January, more than 676,000 people have been traveling both inbound and outbound on a daily basis.
 Even so, it is still less than 50% of pre-pandemic levels.
 So if you would like to experience a more comfortable school trip to China, now is the time to start thinking about it!
 Keep reading to learn more about WildChina Education’s approach to school trips as well as how our trips will help your students explore China’s rich heritage.

-What are experiential school trips?
+What are experiential school trips for Rich Heritage?

 At WildChina Education, our approach to school trips involves stimulating experiential learning.
 Learning outside of the classroom is just as important as learning inside a classroom.
 In fact, both types of learning go hand in hand.
 School trips help reinforce what students have learned and shape their knowledge in context.
 Our school trips to China are designed to give your students an immersive experience that can also promote better information retention, a renewed sense of learning, and life-long skills.